Bias-inducing geometries: an exactly solvable data model with fairness implications: Investigating the sources of bias

 \section{Investigating the sources of bias}

-With these analytical results at hand, we now turn to systematically investigating the effect of the sources of bias identified in remark \ref{sources}, which potentially mine the design of a fair classifier.
-We consider three separate experiments to summarise some distinctive features of the fairness behaviour in the T-M: namely, the impact of the correlation between the labelling rules and the group structure, the interplay between relative representation and group variance, and the positive transfer effect in the data-scarse regime.
-The parameters of the experiments, if not specified in the caption, are detailed in appendix~\ref{app:parameters}.
+With these analytical results in hand, we now turn to systematically investigating the effect of the sources of bias identified in remark \ref{sources}, which potentially mine the design of a fair classifier.
+We specialise on cross-entropy loss and perform three separate experiments to summarise some distinctive features of the fairness behaviour in the T-M: namely, the impact of the correlation between the labelling rules and the group structure, the interplay between relative representation and group variance, and the different accuracy trade-offs between the sub-populations at different dataset sizes.
+The parameters of the experiments, if not specified in the caption, are detailed in the Appendix~\ref{app:parameters}.